In this article, you will learn:

-You may be using a "Master Layout" in your app with many solid colors.
-Although this works well for communicating information to an operator, you probably don't want to waste printer ink on colorful steps.
+You may be using a Base Layout in your app with many solid colors.
+Although this works well for communicating information to an operator, you likely don't want to waste printer ink on colorful Steps.

-Instead, you will want to remove all "Master Layout" elements from the "Report" steps, and focus on text instead.
+Instead, you will want to remove all Base Layout elements from the Report steps, and focus on text instead.

 Here's an example of a step that is optimized for printing: